blthayer/disquip-bot/README.rst

 API Token
 ^^^^^^^^^

-Remember when I asked you to keep your tab open from the `Discord app`_ site?
+Remember when I asked you to keep your tab open from the `Discord applications`_ site?
 Here's where you'll use it.
 In the ``Bot`` tab, find the are where it says ``TOKEN``.
 Click the ``Copy`` button to copy your token to the clipboard.
 Use the copied value to update the ``api_token`` field in